Emmanuel-Adifu/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
 **INTRODUCTION**
-Caeser Cipher is a cryptographic technique used to encrypt and decrypt messages(data). this techique was brought up by Julius Caeser to send confidential messages.
-As at now this cryptographic techniques is still been used.
+Caesar Cipher is a cryptographic technique used to encrypt and decrypt messages(data). this techique was brought up by Julius Caeser to send confidential messages.
+As at now this cryptographic technique is still been used.
 The Caeser Cipher has alternative names of which some include shit Caeser, Caeser shift, Ceaser code, etc

 **HOW IT WORKS**